jundalisay/spblist/content/en/research/ancient/babylonian/enuma/tablet-01b.md

 In costly raiment she made him sit, saying:

-I have uttered thy spell.
+"I have uttered your spell.
 I have raised you to power in the assembly of the gods.
 The dominion over all the gods have I entrusted unto him.

-Be thou exalted, thou my chosen spouse,
+Be thou exalted, my chosen spouse,

 May they magnify thy name over all of them the Anunnaki."

 She gave him the Tablets of Destiny, on his breast she laid them, saying:

-Your command shall not be without avail.
+"Your command shall not be without avail.
 The word of your mouth shall be established."

 Kingu was thus exalted and received the power of Anu.

 He decreed the fate among the gods his sons, saying:

-"Let the opening of your mouth quench the Fire-god;

-Whoso is exalted in the battle, let him display his might!"
+"Let the opening of your mouth quench the Fire-god; Whoso is exalted in the battle, let him display his might!"